fmendozaro/js-movie-app/README.md

 - Display a "loading..." message
 - Make an ajax request to get a listing of all the movies
-- When the initial ajax request comes back, remove the "loading..." message and replace it with html generated from the json response your code receives
+- When the initial ajax request comes back, remove the "loading..." message and replace it with HTML generated from the json response your code receives

 Allow users to add new movies